BuildOnViction/gitbook/archive/how-to-deploy-a-nft-token.md

 ### 4.3 Ganache <a href="#a349" id="a349"></a>

-You can use `Ganache` blockchain to test your smart contracts locally, before migrating to a public blockchain like `Ethereum (Ropsten)` or `Tomochain`.
+You can use `Ganache` blockchain to test your smart contracts locally, before migrating to a public blockchain like `Ethereum (Ropsten)` or `Viction`.

 On a separate console window, install `Ganache` and run it: